 Search Engine Optimization:

 One of the approaches we took to ranking our keywords was to create a matrix.
 Our matrix took not only our keyword rankings into consideration, but that of our top competitors.
 The opportunity score shows a ranking of words to focus on, with the higher opportunity meaning that the keyword should be focused on.
 What is important about this score as well is that it is magnified by the number of companies we are losing against.
 For instance, for Keyword 1 in the example below, the opportunity score is higher in part because we are ranking lower than the four companies we are comparing ourselves to.
 The more companies with higher rankings, the higher the opportunity score.
 The opportunity score also takes into consideration the competition ranking, suggested big, and average monthly searches for the word.

 Another aspect of content marketing is optimizing the content created.
 This can be done in a multitude of ways, such as adding a keyword in the title of a blog post to optimizing images for keywords.
 Another aspect of this can be applied to web pages, revamping them whether it be by increasing the content on the page or adding meta tags.

 Click here for a downloadable Style Guide for SEO.

 An underlying goal for pretty much any job should be to be constantly improving.
 A way to do this for digital marketing is to run an A/B test, where you make a change to only half of the people interacting with your website, and see if the newer version performed significantly better than the older version.
 Below you will find an example of an A/B test I ran while at Rapid7 that tested a change on the homepage.
-While some data as been omitted, you can see that engagement on the newer variation, where the change was present, increased engagement 18.3%, and increased visitors to another page 88.8% at a 90% significant level.
+While some data has been omitted, you can see that on the newer variation, where the change was present, engagement increased 18.3%, as well as increasing visitors to another page 88.8% at a 90% significance level.